When I was a little girl…

 Open my eyes to spiritual truth so that I may behold wonderful things from Your law.

 Psalm 119:18 AMP

-Since God inspired these words to be written, and they are powerful truth, why not use them… given back to Him as requests for His help.
-Why not plead to Him on your own behalf with the very Word He has already given to you?
+Since God inspired the words of the Bible to be written, and they are powerful truth through which we can live our lives, why not use them… given back to Him as requests for His help?
+Why not plead to Him on our own behalf with the very Word He has already given us?

 Then just pick up your Bible and BEGIN.
 We all have to start somewhere.
 There is no perfect plan.
 It’s sort of like jumping into a pool.
-It’s going to be cold and you’re going to get wet.
-Get it over with and jump in!
+You know it’s going to be cold and you’re going to get wet.
+So, get it over with and jump in!

 So what does that LOOK like?

 Here are three options that increase in the level of challenge.

 1) Read One, Write One

 Take one verse each day.
 Begin with the Psalms, or the book of John.
 Write one verse on an index card and take it with you through your day.
 Maybe set an alarm on your phone to stop and read it aloud to yourself and reflect on it each hour.

 2) Write and Define